Four Nights with Anna

-Four Nights with Anna (Cztery noce z Anną) is a 2008 drama film directed by Jerzy Skolimowski.
+Four Nights with Anna (Cztery noce z Anną) is a 2008 drama film directed by Jerzy Skolimowski, written by Skolimowski and Ewa Piaskowska.
 It stars Artur Steranko and Kinga Preis.
 It tells the story of a man who visits a woman in her sleep.
 The film had its world premiere as the opening film of the Directors' Fortnight section at the 2008 Cannes Film Festival on 15 May 2008.
 It was released in Poland on 12 September 2008, and in France on 5 November 2008.

 Plot

 In a small town in Poland, an inarticulate man named Leon lives with his bedridden grandmother in a log cabin next to the hospital.
 Out fishing one day, he stumbles on a rape and the assailant flees.
 The woman, a nurse at the hospital called Anna, lets him be arrested and jailed.
 On release, he is given a job in the hospital crematorium and, discovering that the window of Anna's room is within view of his cabin, begins watching her in the evenings.